G10 LED States:

 Green flashing when docked: Charging

-Red flashing when docked: Less than 30 minutes battery life left
+Red flashing when docked: Less than 30 minutes battery life left and charging

 White solid: On and connected to G10 transmitter OR charging docked G10 transmitter